Director of Computer Engineering Education

 Ph.D. from Massachusetts Institute of Technology, 1998

-Donald Yeung is an associate professor in the Electrical and Computer Engineering Department at the University of Maryland at College Park, and co-directs the University of Maryland's Systems and Computer Architecture Laboratory.
+Donald Yeung is a professor in the Electrical and Computer Engineering Department at the University of Maryland at College Park, and co-directs the University of Maryland's Systems and Computer Architecture Laboratory.
 His research interests lie in the areas of computer architecture, performance evaluation of computer systems, and the interaction of architectures, compilers, and applications.
 Dr. Yeung is a recipient of the National Science Foundation's Faculty Early Career Development Award.

 HONORS AND AWARDS